ga4gh/refget/docs/specification.md

 ## Definitions of key terms

-- **Sequence**: Seqcol uses refget to store actual sequences, so we use the term in the same way as refget.
+- **Sequence**: Seqcol uses refget to store actual sequences, so we generally use the term in the same way as refget.
 Refget was designed for nucleotide sequences; however, other sequences could be provided via the same mechanism, *e.g.*, cDNA, CDS, mRNA or proteins.
-Essentially any ordered list of valid characters qualifies.
+Essentially any ordered list of refget-valid characters qualifies.
+However, sequence collections may also contain sequences of non-specified characters, which therefore have a length but no actual sequence content.
-- **Sequence collection**: An ordered list of sequences.
+- **Sequence collection**: A representation of 1 or more sequences that is structured according to the sequence collection schema
 - **Digest**: A unique identifier resulting from a cryptographic hash function, such as `MD5` or `SHA512`, on input data.
 - **Seqcol digest**: A digest for a sequence collection, computed according to the seqcol algorithm.
 - **Seqcol algorithm**: The set of instructions used to compute a digest from a sequence collection.
 - **Sequence digest** or **refget digest**: A digest for a sequence, computed according to the refget protocol.
-- **Metadata**: Any extra data attached to a sequence collection, including a human-readable alias, source or provider of the collection, version information, etc.
 - **Length**: The number of characters in a sequence.
+- **Array**: An ordered list of elements
 - **Alias**: A human-readable identifier used to refer to a sequence collection.
 - **Seqcol API**: The set of endpoints defined in the *retrieval* and *comparison* components of the seqcol protocol.
 - **Seqcol protocol**: Collectively, the 3 operations outlined in this document, which include: 1. encoding of sequence collections; 2. retrieval of sequence collections; and 3. comparison of sequence collections.